jvillenap/CMS-Secured-by-Blockchain/5-webbApp/README.md

 ### 2.1 Configure the Blockchain Network.
 First of all we need to recap all the information related with the Blockchain Network we defined in the first chapter [Create an Oracle Blockchain Network
 ](https://github.com/jvillenap/CMS-Secured-by-Blockchain/blob/main/1-create-network/README.md).
-If you followed the same terminology I've used in the HoL, following table shows this information:
+If you followed the same terminology used in the HoL, following table shows this information:

 |Field|Value|
 |-|-|